-In this article, we will discuss the 5 Best types of printing services.
+In this article, we will discuss the 5 Best types of printing methods services.

 If you are thinking of starting a printing business or if you want to expand your custom apparel business into printing, then you are at the right place, let us walk you through 5 of the best printing methods that will surely enhance the productivity of your business.

 1. DTG Printing Methods:

 DTG is one of the famous methods of printing which is also known as direct Garment printing.
 This is a printing method in which you directly print on the garment such as jacket, t-shirts, etc. But in order to carry out DTG printing, you must possess DTG printer pretreatment liquid and a heat press.